 1 tablespoon olive oil

-Salt and pepper to taste
+salt to taste

 Set Sun Oven out to preheat.